erlage/rad/README.md

   ),
 );
 ```
-As you can see above, a Span widget is containing a ListView widget.
+In above example, a Span widget is containing a ListView widget.
 Further, that ListView is containing a StatefulWidget and a Span widget.
 The point we're trying to make is that HTML widgets won't restrict you to 'just HTML'.
-You can mix HTML widgets with other widgets the way you want.
+You can mix HTML widgets with other widgets.

 ### 2. HTML widgets are extendable

-As designing and reusing interfaces is a common requirement of every project, we tried to make it as easy as possible.
-HTML widgets are designed in such a way that you can solve this problem a lot easier than you think.
+Designing and re-using UIs is a common requirement of every project.
+HTML widgets are flexible enough that you can use them to create your own widgets and re-usable UIs.

-How about re-writing our Stack example at top?

-Here's our StackEntry that we created earlier:
+Let's finish our Stack example by creating a actual Stack widget.
+Here's the StackEntry function that we created earlier:

 ```dart
 Widget StackEntry(Widget widget)